 If distance is greater than those mentioned previously, a heavier power cable must be used to avoid voltage drop.
-Using Combo cable the maximum run distance will be 150 metres.
+Using Combo cable then maximum run distance will be 30 metres.

-Powering cameras on long runs may result in damage to the power supply.
+As voltage drops the amperage through the power supply increases which may result in damage to the power supply.
 As problems may occur at night when the IRs switch on, covering the IR sensor to switch on IRs during a daytime installation is recommended to test the PTZ camera before leaving site.